QuiiBz/next-international/packages/next-international/README.md

 ### Testing

-In case you want use tests with next-international you will need to create a custom render.
+In case you want to make tests with next-international, you will need to create a custom render.
 The following example uses `@testing-library` and `Vitest`, but should work with `Jest` too.

 ```tsx
 // customRender.tsx